 - The proposal must present evidence that the college has reviewed its mission statement to determine whether the new population falls within its intended student population.
-A significant revision of the mission statement may be indicated. - The institution needs to know where its Distance Education and Correspondence Education (DE/CE) students reside and if out-of-state, are there any state authorization processes or procedures that must be followed. - The institution should also consult the Guide to Evaluating Distance Education and Correspondence Education for the principles that apply to good practice, and the Commission's "Policy on Distance Education and on Correspondence Education" to ensure that it continues to meet Eligibility Requirements, Accreditation Standards and Commission policies.
+A significant revision of the mission statement may be indicated. - The institution needs to know where its Distance Education and Correspondence Education (DE/CE) students reside and if out-of-state, whether there are any state authorization processes or procedures that must be followed. - The institution should also consult the Guide to Evaluating and Improving Institutions for the principles that apply to good practice, and the Commission's "Policy on Distance Education and on Correspondence Education" to ensure that it continues to meet Eligibility Requirements, Accreditation Standards, and Commission policies.